 - An accurate sales forecast allows companies to efficiently allocate resources for future growth and manage their cash flow.

 - Sales forecasts help set benchmarks for future trends and allow leaders to course correct early.
 Revenue leaders can align sales quotas and revenue expectations and optimize for more wins.

 - Conveys confidence to the board, and the management team that your business is supported by a reliable forecasting machine that will scale well in the future.

-- Sales projections facilitates strategic planning and tells you how soon you will be ready for executing and implementing your plans.
+- Sales projections facilitate strategic planning and tell you how soon you will be ready for executing and implementing your plans.

 Best Tips To Improve Sales Forecasting Accuracy: